breki/demeton/pomodoro-Demeton.md

 ## Mon 30.9.
 - Introduce FParsec for parsing the command line.
 - Started working on the shade command.
-- Implemented basic projection and inverse functions for Web Mercator projection.
+- Implemented basic projection and inverse functions for Mercator projection.

 ## Sun 29.9.
 - Corrected `longitudeToGlobalX` and `longitudeToGlobalY` functions to take into account that the rounded (non-fractional) coordinates represent each cell's center point, not it bottom left one.